 The Base Solvency Buffer is equal to the aggregated capital requirements, net of credits for diversification and qualifying participating and adjustable products, multiplied by a scalar of 1.05.
-The capital requirements cover the following five risk components: market risk, credit risk, insurance risk, operational risk and segregated funds guarantee risk.
+The capital requirements cover the following five risk components: market risk, credit risk, insurance risk, operational risk and segregated funds quarantee risk.

 The minimum regulatory LICAT total ratio is 90% for MFC and Manufacturers Life; in addition, Manufacturers Life is subject to a supervisory target of 100% for the total ratio.
 OSFI expects each insurance company to establish an internal target capital level that provides a cushion above the regulatory requirements.
 This cushion allows for coping with volatility in markets and economic conditions, and enhances flexibility in capital management to consider aspects such as innovations in the industry, consolidation trends and international developments.
 OSFI may require that a higher amount of capital be available, taking into account such factors as operating experience and diversification of asset or insurance portfolios.
 MFC endeavours to manage its business such that LICAT ratios for both MFC and Manufacturers Life are above their internal targets.
-At December 31, 2018, the LICAT total ratio for MFC was 132% and was 143% for Manufacturers Life.
+See the section entitled "Capital Management Framework - Regulatory Capital Position" in our 2019 MD&A for our LICAT ratios.